liebannam/pipes/README.txt

 	Python setup.py build_ext -i

 	There are a couple things that usually go wrong for me here:
-		(i) Clang butts in and pretends to be GCC.
+		(i) Clang butts in and pretends to be GCC, which means that omp.h can't be found.
 I force the compiler to be gcc-4.9 so this doesn't happen.
 		(ii) The Cython bit gets confused and tries to pass Clang-specific flags anyway.
 (Are you seeing a trend here?
 GO AWAY, CLANG, NO ONE LIKES YOU.) so if you get an error "unrecognized flag ‘Wconvert 64 to 32' ", then try running